 Wiper blades should be changed a couple of times a year, and there is no better time to tackle this small project than during a spring cleaning day.

 8. Switch over to all-season tires

 Winter tires don’t like the warm weather.
-They’ll wear out faster and won’t work as well as your all-season or summer tires.
+They’ll wear out faster and won’t work as well as your all-season tires.
 A good rule-of-thumb is to put your all-seasons on when the temperature is consistently 7° Celsius or warmer.
 If you benefit from a winter tire discount, you'll need to keep them on until April.

 9. Check your tire pressure and treads

 Check your tire pressure (including the spare).
 Refer to your owner’s manual to see what your tire’s pressure should be.
 Also, check your tire’s treads: tires are manufactured with wear bars, and when the bar becomes exposed, it’s time to look into replacing them.

 10. Take your car into the mechanic for a well-deserved servicing

 Take your car to a trusted mechanic for a spring tune-up.
 This should include everything from checking your car’s oil and other important fluids, to checking the filters, belts, hoses, lights (both interior and exterior) and the battery.